filecoin-project/FIPs/FIPS/fip-xxx-ni-porep.md

 - Add two new proof types to the list of proof types that can be used when submitting a new sector
     - `StackedDrg32GiBV1_1_Feat_NiPoRep`
     - `StackedDrg64GiBV1_1_Feat_NiPoRep`
 - Introduce a new method `ProveCommitSectorsNI` (method 36), which performs a non-interactive proof for CC sectors, without a preceding PreCommitSector message (ie, this method rejects sectors that were already pre-committed.
 Such sectors must be activated with one of the existing ProveCommit methods).
-The method can be used with seal proofs or aggregate proof (but only one option can be chosen per call); the return type is the same as `ProveCommitAggregate`.
+The method can be used with aggregate proofs, even if there is only a single sector to prove.
+Individual or batched seal proofs are not supported.
+The return type includes a bitfield indicating the success of activating each referenced sector.

   ```go
   // Note no UnsealedCID because it must be "zero" data.